 A separate entrance at West 50th Street leads to the elevators.
 In the elevator, important historic events since 1933 are projected on the transparent roof.

 By 1940 Radio City, which became known as Rockefeller Center, consisted of fourteen buildings, located around a central sunken plaza, the Lower Plaza.
-From the plaza you have a nice view of the Prometheus Statue and the GE Building.
+From the plaza, you have a nice view of the Prometheus Statue and 30 Rockefeller Plaza.

 Rockefeller Center is also known for the many works of art that enrich the complex.
 Many of them portray the ideals of Enlightenment, such as ‘Progress through Science’.

 The most famous artwork at Rockefeller Center is the Prometheus sculpture, a gilded bronze work created in 1934 by the American sculptor Paul Manship.
-Hovering over a fountain at the sunken plaza, the sculpture shows Prometheus who returns the stolen fire to mankind.
-He is shown hovering over band with Zodiac signs.
-Another famous sculpture, from 1937, is the 15ft (4.5 meter) tall bronze statue of Atlas, a creation of Lee Lawrie.
+Hovering over a fountain at the sunken plaza, the sculpture shows Prometheus, who returns the stolen fire to mankind.
+He is shown hovering over a band with Zodiac signs.
+Another famous sculpture, from 1937, is the 15-feet-tall (4.5 m.) bronze statue of Atlas, a creation of Lee Lawrie.
 The statue, opposite St. Patrick’s Cathedral, shows the titan holding the celestial sphere.

 The exterior of the buildings at Rockefeller Center is also decorated with eye-catching artwork.
-One of the most notable is the Art Deco relief entitled ‘Knowledge and Wisdom’, on the facade of the GE Building, also created by Lawrie.
+One of the most notable is the Art Deco relief entitled ‘Knowledge and Wisdom’, on the facade of 30 Rockefeller Plaza, also created by Lawrie.
 A huge stainless steel relief enlivens the entrance of the Associated Press Building.
 The work of the Japanese-American artist Isamu Noguchi symbolizes the different services of the AP news network.

-The lobbies of the buildings at Rockefeller Center are also interesting, in particular that of the GE Building, which is decorated with majestic murals created in 1933 by José Maria Sert and Frank Brangwyn.
+The lobbies of the buildings at Rockefeller Center are also interesting, in particular that of the former RCA Building, which is decorated with majestic murals created in 1933 by José Maria Sert and Frank Brangwyn.

 A City in the City